 3. Can Help With Appetite Control and Weight Management

-Insoluble fiber found in high-fiber foods can help to make you feel full and keep you satisfied between meals.
+Insoluble fiber found in high-fiber foods can help make you feel full and keep you satisfied between meals.
 Insoluble fiber is also not technically a source of calories since it’s undigested and remains intact once eaten.

 4. May Help Prevent GI Issues Like Diverticulosis and Hemorrhoids

-Insoluble fiber helps to speed up the movement and processing of waste in the digestive system, which is why it’s useful for producing regular bowel movements.
-It may also help to prevent gastrointestinal blockages and straining that accompanies constipation, which can lead to problems like hemorrhoids.
+Insoluble fiber helps speed up the movement and processing of waste in the digestive system, which is why it’s useful for producing regular bowel movements.
+It may also help prevent gastrointestinal blockages and straining that accompanies constipation, which can lead to problems like hemorrhoids.

-Additionally, insoluble fiber helps to absorb and sweep out byproducts and carcinogens from the gut, lowering the chances of developing problems like SIBO, diverticulosis, etc.
+Additionally, insoluble fiber helps absorb and sweep out byproducts and carcinogens from the gut, lowering the chances of developing problems like SIBO, diverticulosis, etc.

 Studies have found that a higher total dietary fiber intake is associated with a significantly reduced risk of developing colorectal cancer.
 Two food groups that are high in insoluble fiber, whole cereal grains and whole pieces of fruit, have been shown to be especially protective against colon cancer formation.